TeachBooks/Manual/book/features/custom-launch-button.md

 ## Installation

 1. Install the Sphinx Launch Buttons extension from the GitHub repository.
+Paste the following line, in your terminal.
+Make sure you activated your book building environment.

 ```
 pip install git+https://github.com/TeachBooks/Sphinx-launch-buttons.git